#{ServerName}

 Holkham, Norfolk

 To reach the main beach, you will go down a boardwalk and encounter some mud, but persevere – what lies beyond is worth the wait.
-When the tide is out, expanses of hard sand make this no work at all for dogs, so those pooches suffering from hip and leg problems shouldn’t find the sand too difficult.
-The copious sand dunes and pine forests have natural paths that you can follow but, if it is too hot to walk, set up camp for the day in the sand dunes with an umbrella for shade.
+When the tide is out, expanses of hard sand make this no work at all for dogs, so those old boys suffering from hip and leg problems shouldn’t find the sand too difficult.
+The copious dunes and pine forests have natural paths that you can follow but, if it is too hot to walk, set up camp for the day in the dunes with an umbrella for shade.
 Discover even more of Norfolk with our ultimate guide to dog-friendly beaches in Norfolk.

 Good to know